red8012/FastConda/README.md

 # FastConda
-High performance Miniconda (Python 3) image for docker
+High performance Miniconda (Python 3) image for docker that runs ~20% faster than the official image

 ## TL;DR